 In Spain, the main areas of cork oak are in the mountains of Cadiz, in Extremadura, Huelva, the mountains in Málaga, Sierra Morena, Montes de Toledo, and in various regions of Gerona.

-In the province of Cadiz, the Natural Park of the Alcornocales stands out.
+In Spain, the Natural Park of the Alcornocales in Cadiz stands out.
 It is the largest and best conserved cork oak forest in Spain and one of the largest in the world.

 The production of cork allows the existence of huge expanses of managed forests where animals roam freely.
 It allows cattle to feed on the undergrowth, acorns, and mushrooms, giving an incredible taste to the meat, such as with Iberian pork (click here), and produce meat in a sustainable and more ethical way.

 When giving you the choice of drinking from a cork bottle or a screwtop bottle, you are helping these natural areas to exist.
 If cork use keeps going down, landowners will try yo find an alternative economical use to these cork oak forests.